atatemiz/DSA210-Project-Etsy-Shop-Success-Analysis/README.md

 ### Hypothesis 2 – Engagement per Listing vs Success

 **Question**
-Do successful shops receive more reviews per listing than shops with no reviews?
+Do successful shops receive more reviews per listing?

 **Result**
 The Welch t-test again yields a very small p-value.

+**Conclusion**
-Successful shops not only have more products, but also receive higher engagement per product.
+Successful shops not only have more products, but also higher engagement per product on average.

 ---